-Six types of securities are available via TreasuryDirect:
+There are many types of securities available via TreasuryDirect:

 - Treasury bills (maturities of one year and less)

-- Treasury notes (maturities of two, three, five, and ten years)
+- Treasury notes (maturities of two, three, five, seven, and 10 years)

-- Treasury bonds (maturities greater than ten years)
+- Treasury bonds (maturities greater than 10 years)

 - Treasury Inflation-Protected Securities (TIPS)